Not Trusting Another

 By now you must realize that the original author who inspired this discourse has been excommunicated from the Church.
 He was brought before the Page Arizona High Council court in December, 1984.
 The stake president had privately and falsely accused him of immorality (the author never fully understood his accusations), but in the trial the only charge was apostasy.

 Yet this man did not believe or accept any other church, and in no way did he believe or teach anything which would encourage anyone else to leave the Church.
 To him this trial was not between him and the Church but between him and men in the flesh in the Church.
+This trial was over the politics of men, not doctrine.
 He believed then and still deeply believes in the Church.

 In the trial the stake president hardly let him say a thing, interrupting the man when he disagreed.
 And when he tried to bring up President Young’s Adam-God teachings as an example of First Presidency errors, the stake president ridiculed the idea, saying the Adam-God controversy was all misquotes and misinformation; President Young never taught anything different about Adam and God than what the Church teaches today.